-Raonic has long been earmarked as the next man to break his major duck and reached his first major final at the All England Club in 2016 where he was beaten in straight sets by Andy Murray.
+Raonic has long been earmarked as the next man to break his major duck and reached his first final at the All England Club in 2016, beating Roger Federer in an epic five-set semi-final, before losing in straight sets to Andy Murray.

-Raonic saw his form improve dramatically after recruiting John McEnroe onto his coaching team, the seven-time Grand Slam winner tasked with turning good performances into title victories but the pair have since gone their separate ways.
+He saw his form improve dramatically after recruiting John McEnroe onto his coaching team, the seven-time Grand Slam winner tasked with turning good performances into title victories, but the pair have since gone their separate ways.

 Aside from the Wimbledon defeat, Raonic also reached the last four at the World Tour Finals and finished the year at a career-high third in the world rankings.